 Everyman’s Right affords you the opportunity to capture untouched Arctic wilderness locations without bureaucratic red tape.
 And in those cases where you need a film or off-road permit, Film Lapland is happy to help you through the process of contacting the right authority so your production can spend more time behind the lens and less time filling out paperwork.

 Filming in public and most natural areas is free in Lapland.
-This is due to our Everyman’s Right–sometimes called the Freedom to Roam–which are among the most liberal in the world.
+This is due to our Everyman’s Right–sometimes called the Freedom to Roam–which is among the most liberal in the world.

 A short list of You Can’ts: